holographicSol/PySubPlexed/PySubPlexed/README.md

     print('Items in results:', sum(len(chunk) for result in results))

 Let's try something different, 2 default pings in half the time.
+This kind of thing is what PySubPlexed is great at.

 In this case 8 is the number of daemons that can run at a time and our chunk is a length of two (two commands).
 So this will spawn 2 daemons and ping in the time of one, with all the handling taken care of and all